top of page

 That’s seems reasonable, right?

 And not quite a thousand words later, I did make the connection between “treasure trove” and “mashed potatoes” after all.
-And I feel OK about that, but not as good as I feel about lunch today, when I’m going to eat the hell out of those leftover potatoes.
+I feel OK about it, but not as good as I feel about lunch today, when I’m going to eat the hell out of those leftover potatoes.

 And the best part?
 Those potatoes will not hurt my brain like that mixed-berry sorbet … or “rile the bile” like the phrase “treasure trove.”